wexond/browser-base/README.md

 ## Running

-Before running Flowr-pc-client, please ensure you have [`Node.js`](https://nodejs.org/en/) installed on your machine.
+Before running flowr-desktop, please ensure you have [`Node.js`](https://nodejs.org/en/) installed on your machine.

 When running on Windows, make sure you have build tools installed.
 You can install them by running as **administrator**: